Yuri (Mexican singer)

-In September 1989 Yuri released the album Sui Generis from which came the single releases, "Embrujada" and "Me tienes que querer".
+In September 1989, Yuri released the album Sui Generis, which included the singles "Embrujada" and "Me tienes que querer".

-1990s
+1990–1999: Divorce, new image, personal and professional setbacks

 After divorcing her first husband, Yuri gave a turn to her career, and recorded under the direction of producer Mariano Pérez the album Soy Libre, same that three months after going on the market had sold more than half a million copies and which are the singles: "Quién eres Tu", "Todo mi corazón" and "El apagón".

 For the second time, Yuri appears in Playboy and presented a show entitled Sin límites, which receives the recognition of the public and critics for its outstanding quality, which led the press and her fans to compare it with the singer Madonna: the nickname "the Mexican Madonna", which sparked such controversy that even important American programs, such as Hard Copy, took time to talk about this similarity.
 In 1991, Yuri resumed her role as an actress and filmed the movie Soy libre, directed by Juan Antonio de la Riva and where she alternates with Omar Fierro and Christian Bach.

 In 1992, Yuri released her twelfth album, titled Obsesiones, which is again produced by Mariano Pérez.
 The album includes the song "Decir adiós", Spanish version of the song "As Time Goes By".
 The album also includes the song "Química perfecta", a duet with the Salsa singer Luis Enrique, as well as "Así es la vida" and "Poligamia".

 In 1993, Yuri released the album Nueva era with the producer Alejandro Zepeda, which contains the songs "Detrás de Mi Ventana" (written by Ricardo Arjona), "Amiga mía" and "Si falta el amor".
 Also they sound in some countries the "Celia Mix" a medley of some hits of Celia Cruz.